-Knowledge about current and future maritime interests and development areas will be of great importance to the working group's work and, consequently, all stakeholders in the Danish maritime spatial plan will be invited to attend a number of workshops and panel debates and to use a number of digital tools.
+Knowledge about current and future maritime interests and development areas is of great importance to the working group's work and, consequently, stakeholders have been invited to attend a number of workshops and panel debates and to use a number of digital tools.
+More workshops will be organized at a later stage.

 By means of these, it will be possible for the stakeholders to comment on and contribute to the work of the working group.
 The new zones in the sea area will extend from the coastline to the national sea borders.